You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 Scope Optics

-A big advantage of the scope optic is that some rifle scopes come in a low-powered variable optic (1 to 4x), which work ALMOST as good as red dots.
+A big advantage of the rifle scope is that some rifle scopes come in a low-powered variable optic (1 to 4x), which work ALMOST as good as red dots.

 Who needs the red dot vs. rifle scope discourse?
 Not this hybrid!
 It’s just right there in the middle of both.